Push Mower Buying Guide

 Air Filter

-Good air filters prevent unwanted dirt and debris getting into the motor and damaging it.
-Make sure the cover is easy to remove since checking and maintaining the filter is a task that will need to be done with relative frequency as you own the equipment.
-More expensive mowers will have larger filters, making them more ideal for dusty conditions.
-Less expensive mowers will typically use a foam filter, which should usually be fine for lighter-duty work.
+Good air filters prevent unwanted dirt and debris from getting into the motor and damaging it.
+Ensure the cover is easy to remove since checking and maintaining the filter must be done at a relative frequency as you own the equipment.
+More expensive mowers will have larger filters, making them ideal for dusty conditions.
+Less expensive mowers typically use a foam filter, which is usually fine for lighter-duty work.

 Blade Brake and Clutch